chef-boneyard/chef-web-docs-2016/chef_master/source/auth.rst

 Key Permissions
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-.. note:: This is only necessary after migrating a client from one |chef server| to another because permissions keys must be reset after migrating.
+.. note:: This is only necessary after migrating a client from one |chef server| to another because permissions must be reset for keys after the migration.

 .. include:: ../../includes_server_rbac/includes_server_rbac_clients_api.rst